Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 12. Bluegills will hang around docks for cover to provide protection from predators and avoid the heat.
 However, when the water is high and the dock is low, it can be challenging to reach them.
 Some will even go to deeper areas where they can’t be targeted with casting.
 In such situations, the only option is to shoot them.

-14. Use an ultralight rod, reed, tackle, and a 2 to the 6-pound test line.
+14. Use an ultralight rod, reed, tackle, and a 2 to 6-pound test line.
 You will feel the bluegill bite more effectively and catch more bluegill with the use of a light line.
 Additionally, when fishing clear water, a light line is harder for the bluegill to detect it.

 15. Always keep the live bait or lures small if you want to catch a lot of bluegills.
 Go with hook sizes from No. 6 to No. 10.
 Also use hooks with long shanks that will make it easier to remove the hooks from the bluegill’s mouth.